 Pet Therapy at Sky Ridge

-Under the leadership of Carolyn Shovlowsky and her dog Rockie (right), Sky Ridge has had an Animal-Assisted therapy program since the summer of 2008.
+Under the leadership of Carolyn Shovlowsky and her partner Rockie (right), Sky Ridge has had an Animal-Assisted therapy program since the summer of 2008.
 Sky Ridge Medical Center is one of the largest animal-assisted therapy program in the metro area with 15 dogs and 11 handlers, visiting more than 150 patients, families and employees each week.

 All of our handlers are volunteers and enjoy helping patients through their love of canines.
 The teams are evaluated and registered by Pet Partners, and due to its high quality, need to be re-evaluated every two years.
 Enjoy browsing through the pet profiles below to become more familiar with our K-9 Team!